 Your turn begins as soon as the previous player's turn ends.
-At the start of your turn, you may play cards, switch Items from equipped to unequipped or vice versa, trade Items with other players, and sell Items for levels.
 When your cards are arranged the way you want, go to phase 1.

 (1) Kick Open The Door: Draw one card from the Door deck and turn it face up.